vandanab/SimpleTwitterClient/README.md

 Notes:
 Spent quite some time in getting the scrolling, playing with the db, branding and layout of the app.
+Had fun configuring the action bar for number of chars left in the tweet.

 Walkthrough of all user stories: